TomaszWaszczyk/substrate-runtime-developer/questions.md

 # Q3

+I re-read it and I know, I forgot to add the source of the text below (mea culpa).

 > This value MUST NOT contain "d", or any other members of the private information class as described in Registration Template.

 What is "d"?
 Just letter???
 Why???